oldlbewald/C211-Final-Project-Anything/README.md

 Accounts.txt - This is a text file where the users will be added to when they a created, this includes the users username and password they add.

-Account.java - Java file that contains the methods to validate login validation.
+Account.java - Java file that contains the methods to validate login information.

 Vehicles.java - Java file that creates the vehicle objects & methods to add vehicles and remove vehicles to users accounts.